wdi-sf-fall/final_weekend_lab/readme.md

 Sign up for an account and work through all of the easy challenges.
 For the challenges you can not figure out, check out a few solutions and learn from other people's code.
 You can implement this in JavaScript or Ruby (Ruby will most likely be easier).

+**Tip**: if you want to see other people's solutions you must submit your code (even if it's incorrect) and then click "compare your code".
+You'll see a list of people who scored high on the exercise and will be able to click on their profile and then click on "Analyze this User's Code" to see a solution.

 ## Part 2 - Hangman

 The goal of this lab is to implement an AngularJS